stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 # bDacadn3af1b79cfCma8bse3F7msFdT_}11m8cicf_fdnbssUc{UarF_d3m6T813Usca?tf_FfC3tebbrrffca}Cd18ir1ciDF96n9_7s7F1cb8a07btD7d6s07a3608besfb7tmCa6sasdnnT11ssbsc0id3dsasTs?1m_bef_enU_91_1ta_417r1n8f1e7479ce}9}n8cFtF4__3sef0amUa1cmiec{b8nn9n}dndsef0?1b88c1993014t10aTmrcDn_sesc{a7scdadCm09T_0t7md61bDn8asan1rnam}sU
 ```

-It uses randomness, but only chooses from 1337 possible, so we can bruteforce!
+It uses randomness, but only chooses from 1337 possible values, so we can bruteforce!
 (I'm starting to sense a theme...)

 There's not too much to this one other than remembering to strip the newline from the input file when reading it in (if your code works like mine and uses `len(out)` as the number of random choices).